Cyb3r-Jak3/terraform-cloudflare-r2-api-token/README.md

 ### Cloudflare provider version support

+6.0 and above uses version 5.13 or above of the Cloudflare provider.
 5.0 and above uses version 5.0 of the Cloudflare provider.
 4.1.1 and below uses version 4 of the Cloudflare provider.